jameswan141/jameswan141.github.io/README.md

 * I deployed my React app and published all of my projects to Github Pages.
 * I added a branch to my React app to make sure it shows up on Github Pages.
 * I made short, but detailed commit messages mostly in the React app.
 The best example is me learning how to move files up two directories.
+* I added an issue which is a great way to conclude the portfolio.
+* Since I didn't create all the work for the projects, I made necessary sentences to give credit to those with code that I've adapted from.

 <div class="header">
   <h2>TODO</h2>